diana-hui-yang/cohesity-scripts/nfs/backup-ora-coh-nfs/linux/README.md

 - -i : If not archive only, it is full or incremental backup.
 0 is full backup, and 1 is cumulative incremental backup
 - -m : mount-prefix (like /mnt/ora)
 - -n : number of mounts
-- -e : Retention time (days to retain the backups, apply only after uncomment "Delete obsolete" in this script)
+- -e : Retention time

  Optional Parameters
 - -r : Target connection (example: "dbuser/dbpass@'target connection string' as sysbackup", optional if it is local backup)